mroguljic/PixelCPETemplates/README.md

 4. Generate new TCAD models and repeat steps 2 and 3 until satisfied with agreement
    - Processing of TCAD simulation is described in `tcad_file_processing`
    - We can run a "test_diode" run which is quick nad offers general insight into the E field.
 The field can be plotted directly using the output of TCAD, without doing pixelav simulation
-   - Once we have a good agreement with the quick simulation, we can run TCAD + pixelav for full simulation
+   - Once we have a good agreement with the quick simulation, we can run TCAD + pixelav for full simulation.
+5. Compare the simulated clusters based on the selected model with the measured clusters.
+   - Described in "Comparing simulated and measured clusters" in the `LA_trees_processing` module
-5. Simulate clusters with a wide range of angles for producing templates
+7. Simulate clusters with a wide range of angles for producing templates
    - We run the "Pixelav simulation for template production" part in  the `pixelav_simulation` module
    - Have to make sure the pixel2.init (e field) is the one we obtained for the desired model in the `tcad_file_processing` module
-6. Produce templates using the `template_production` module
+8. Produce templates using the `template_production` module
    - Copy the simulated clusters (from the `finished` directory) to your local machine and run `gunzip` on them
    - Create `pix_2t.proc` file in local directory where the clusters are stored.
 Example of the file is stored in `template_production`
    - From the same directory, run gen_xy_template followed by gen_zp_template (the compiled binaries should be in `template_production/bin`
-7. Test the new templates
+9. Test the new templates
    - Simulate tracks at uniform spread of angles (instructions in "Pixelav simulation after template production" part of `pixelav_simulation` module)
    - Follow "Testing the templates in `LA_trees_processing` module